Back to HouseHQ

 You can export a JSON copy of your household data from Family settings.

 You can also delete household data from Family settings.
-Logged-in households are deleted from the shared database; local demo households are cleared from that browser.
+Logged-in household content is deleted from the shared database; local demo households are cleared from that browser.
+Limited account, security, consent, billing, fraud-prevention, or compliance records may be retained where needed.

 During private beta, use the tester channel that invited you to ask for help with household data questions or deletion requests.